 As a result of our evaluation of our internal control over financial reporting for the year ended December 31, 2015, management identified a material weakness related to reconciliation of components of distributions in the statement of changes in net assets and net assets within the balance sheet.
 As part of its fourth quarter close, which was completed during the first quarter of 2016, the Company discovered and corrected errors related to certain reclassifications between the components of net assets primarily related to accounting for the tax character of, and basis differences between tax and accounting principles generally accepted in the United States of America ("GAAP"), and the presentation of certain unrealized gains and losses within the components of net assets.
 The error correction impacted the classification of certain components of consolidated net assets as of December 31, 2014 and distributions reported in the consolidated statement of changes in net assets for the year ended December 31, 2014 and 2013.
 In addition, it impacted the presentation of unrealized gains and losses within the components of net assets as of December 31, 2013.
 The purpose of the reclassifications was to (a) give effect to the tax character of, and basis differences between tax and GAAP in (i) accumulated shareholder distributions, (ii) accumulated undistributed net investment income, and (iii) accumulated net realized gains/losses, and (iv) net unrealized appreciation (depreciation) on investments.
 The adjustments had no impact on previously reported consolidated total net assets, net investment income, net increase in net assets resulting from operations, or consolidated cash flows.
 The Company discovered the error through the implementation of a new control as part of its fourth quarter close, which was completed during the first quarter of 2016, and as a result a material weakness existed at December 31, 2015.
-We believe that the audited consolidated financial statements included in this prospectus are accurate.
-As of March 31, 2016, we addressed the underlying causes of the material weakness as described further in "- Remediation Efforts."
-Accordingly, we believe that the unaudited consolidated financial statements included in this prospectus do fairly present, in all material respects, our financial position, results of operations and cash flows for the periods presented.
+We believe that the audited consolidated financial statements included in this Annual Report on Form 10-K are accurate.
+If we cannot produce reliable financial reports, investors could lose confidence in our reported financial information, the market price of our stock could decline significantly, we may be unable to obtain additional financing to operate and expand our business, and our business and financial condition could be harmed.